Last Updated: June 5, 2026

 Next, assign Ted to Task 1 and Task 2 by selecting Ted in the Resource Name column.
 What happened to the tasks?
 If you need to, use the Undo and Redo buttons on the Quick Access Toolbar to see the changes when Rule 3 is applied.
 The calendar of a resource assigned to a task trumps either the project or task calendar.

-Viewing Ted’s assignments on these two different Auto Scheduled tasks will help explain or illustrate how the software applies the first three calendar rules.
-Notice that Ted is not scheduled on Thursday the 14th for Task 2 in the bottom view.
+Viewing Ted’s assignments on these two Auto-Scheduled tasks will help explain or illustrate how the software applies the first three calendar rules.
+Notice that Ted is not scheduled for Thursday, the 14th, for Task 2 in the bottom view.
 Why?

 Figure 4.19 Example using the first three calendar rules.